What is the nervous system?

 Injuries that destroy nerve cells or cut nerves

 Blockage or rupture of blood vessels that feed the nervous system, causing a stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more
+As with all organs in the body, the brain needs oxygen and nutrients... read more

 Damage to the nerve fibers from diabetes Diabetes Diabetes is a disease in which your blood sugar (glucose) levels are too high.
 You get diabetes if your body's normal way of controlling blood sugar isn't working right.
 There are 2 types of... read more or multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more

 Once nerve cells in your brain or spinal cord die, they can't grow back.
-However, nerve fibers sometimes can grow back if their cell body isn't hurt.
+However, sometimes other nearby brain cells can learn to take over for dead brain cells.
+Nerve fibers sometimes can grow back if their cell body isn't hurt.
 It can take months for nerve fibers to grow back.
 Doctors sometimes can sew smaller nerves back together and get them to work again.
 Doctors can't repair the spinal cord or the brain.

 As people get older, they have fewer nerve cells in their brain.
-It's harder for your body to make new nerve cells and fix damaged ones.
 Compared to younger people, older people are more likely to have:

 Trouble remembering recent events or learning new things